Company, Commercial & Litigation Solicitors|

 One main provision which must be present is the Jurisdiction and Governing Law Clause.
 For certainty, it is desirable to agree that the contract is to be interpreted in accordance with and governed by a particular country's law (e.g. English Law or Chinese Law) and disputes are heard in a court within a particular jurisdiction exclusively, or perhaps non-exclusively, depending on the nature of the commercial agreement or transaction and enforcement considerations.
 Care should be taken before submitting to a particular court of law and jurisdiction.
 Legal advice should be taken beforehand.
 Another useful provision would be the Language clause which sets out the version of the commercial agreement which is to prevail for interpretation or dispute purposes.
 There are however local laws, civil court and litigation procedures which must be considered.
 The People's Court of China requires cases to be presented in Mandarin and if a document is in a language other than Mandarin, a Chinese translation must be appended before it is submitted as evidence in litigation.

-Chinese Arbitration in Beijing People's Republic of China - CIETAC
+Arbitration in People's Republic of China - CIETAC

-New CIETAC Arbitration Rules are coming into effect on 1 May 2012 and a copy can be accessed on its website.
-The CIETAC website has full contact details and links to English translated text versions of the Chinese procedure for an application for arbitration of disputes, a list of arbitrators and the Arbitration Rules for disputes in China.
-There are main arbitration rules for general disputes.
-The website sets out a Model Arbitration Clause for CIETAC, application, procedure and arbitration fees schedule and an online Chinese Ren Min Bi (RMB or Yuan) fee calculator for domestic, foreign related and finance disputes.
+New CIETAC Arbitration Rules came into effect on 1 January 2015.
+A copy can be accessed here..
+The CIETAC website has contact details and English translated text versions of the Chinese procedure for an application for arbitration of disputes, a list of arbitrators and Model Arbitration Clauses for CIETAC arbitration of disputes in China.
+The website sets out the advantages of arbitration, the rules and procedures of the tribunal, application process, evidence requirements and fee schedule and an online Chinese Ren Min Bi (RMB or Yuan) fee calculator for domestic, foreign related and finance disputes.
 If there is a specified dispute, you need to convert the sum in dispute into RMB.
-It is uncertain how claim for damages is to be dealt with.

 London Arbitration, Commercial Court Litigation